+The TNFD recommends that dependencies and impacts are identified and measured using dependency and impact pathways.
 Within the impact pathway, the TNFD uses the concept of impact drivers to identify how business activities contribute to the drivers of nature change.
-This is consistent with ESRS E4, requiring an identification of the main drivers of biodiversity loss including, inter alia, climate change, pollution, different types of land use change, invasive alien species and exploitation of resources.6
+This is consistent with ESRS E4, which requires an identification of the main drivers of biodiversity loss including, inter alia, climate change, pollution, different types of land use change, invasive alien species and exploitation of resources.

 Both the TNFD and ESRS recognise that impacts can be positive or negative, and potential or actual.
-In the Evaluate phase of the LEAP approach (see below), the TNFD aligns to the approach taken by the ESRS (and GRI) when indicating the need to estimate the severity of actual negative impacts in order to assess impact materiality, including an assessment of the likelihood for potential negative impacts.
-TNFD also aligns to ESRS in the use of the notion of severity as composed of the scale, the scope and irremediable character of the impact.
+In the Evaluate phase of the LEAP approach (see below), the TNFD aligns to the approach taken by the ESRS (and GRI) when indicating the need to estimate the severity of actual negative impacts in order to assess impact materiality.
+Under both initiatives severity is composed of the scale, the scope and irremediable character of the impact.
+For potential negative impacts materiality is based on the severity and likelihood of the impact.
 For both the TNFD and ESRS, impacts and dependencies on nature are sources of risks and opportunities to the organisation.